-(We've created a Corporate Worship Page where you can find our virtual worship service, worship guide, and worship helps for our youngest of worshippers)
+(We've created a Corporate Worship Page where you can find our live-streamed worship service and other resources)

 Church-wide email from Saturday, March 21: